RxSwiftCommunity/RxGRDB/README.md

 let request = SQLRequest("SELECT * FROM persons")

 // A database connection is immediately emitted on subscription, and later
-// after each committed database that has modified the tables and columns
+// after each committed database transaction that has modified the tables and
-// fetched by:
+// columns fetched by the request: request.rx
-request.rx
     .changes(in: dbQueue)
     .subscribe(onNext: { db in